 The artists may use special tools to make performers look older, recreate the look of a wound, give them fantasy elements like horns or elf ears, and more.

-The salaries can vary based on experience; the annual average for makeup artists in the theatrical/performance space is close to six figures.
+The salaries can vary based on experience; the annual average for makeup artists in the theatrical/performance space is in the six figures.

 Speech-language pathologist